-Ombre hair color does not tend to be permanent.
+Dip dye hair color does not tend to be permanent.
 It fades depending on how processed your hair was before you colored it, and what kind of hair color you use.

 Once you have made this look your own, you'll notice the difference in how the herringbone braid looks when you have regular hair color combined with the color of hair you chose to color your ombre look with mixed together.

-Be Cautious if You Dip-Dye Your Hair at Home
+Be Cautious if You Dip Dye Your Hair at Home